ICT381/ict381-lab-notes/LAB_5C.md

 3. You can click on the **Console Output** to view the build process.

-4. If the build is successful, you should see a green tick on the left of the build number.
+4. If the build is successful, you should see a green tick at the top of the page.

 5. Go to the web browser and navigate to `http://DEPLOYMENT_EC2_IP`.
 Pleae ensure that you can view the application.